-The full range of pests covered by the IPPC extends beyond pests directly affecting cultivated plants.
-The coverage of the IPPC definition of plant pests includes weeds and other species that have indirect effects on plants, and the Convention applies to the protection of wild flora.
-The scope of the IPPC also extends to organisms which are pests because they:
+The range of pests covered by the IPPC extends beyond pests directly affecting cultivated plants.
+The coverage of the IPPC definition of pests includes plants as pests and other species that have indirect effects on plants, and the Convention applies to the protection of wild flora.
+The scope of the IPPC also extends to organisms that are pests because they:

-- directly affect uncultivated/unmanaged plants Introduction of these pests may have few commercial consequences, and therefore they have been less likely to be evaluated, regulated and/or placed under official control.
-An example of this type of pest is Dutch elm disease (Ophiostoma novo-ulmi). - indirectly affect plants In addition to pests that directly affect host plants, there are those, like most weeds/invasive plants, which affect plants primarily by other processes such as competition (e.g. for cultivated plants: Canada thistle (Cirsium arvense) [weed of agricultural crops], or for uncultivated/unmanaged plants: Purple loosestrife (Lythrum salicaria) [competitor in natural and semi-natural habitats]). - indirectly affect plants through effects on other organisms
+- directly affect uncultivated/unmanaged plants

+Introduction of these pests may have few commercial consequences, and therefore they have been less likely to be evaluated, regulated and/or placed under official control.
+An example of this type of pest is Dutch elm disease (Ophiostoma novo-ulmi).

+indirectly affect plants

+In addition to pests that directly affect host plants, there are those, like most plants as pests (e.g. weeds and invasive plants), that affect plants primarily by other processes such as competition.

+- indirectly affect plants through effects on other organisms